Fugitive takes off in semi, is killed after 3-hour standoff

 The Pennsylvania State Police and the Luzerne County prosecutors are investigating the shooting.

-___ This story has been updated to correct the spelling of the community where the standoff occurred to Hazleton, instead of Hazelton.
+___ This story has been updated to correct the spelling of the community where the standoff occurred to Hazleton, instead of Hazelton, and to correct the gunman’s hometown to Whiteland, Indiana, instead of Whitehead.